Here for every stage from bump to baby and beyond

 Paint and Cotton Buds: Vertical Fine Motor Practice

-Water beads are one of those magic sensory items that never seem to get old.
-If your little one is still in the mouthing phase, you can swap them for cooked tapioca pearls.
-Add some made-up jelly baff to a zip-lock bag along with the water beads, seal it tightly, and let your child get squishy with it.
+Water beads are one of those magic sensory play items that never seem to get old.
+If your toddler or preschooler is still in the mouthing stage, you can swap them for cooked tapioca pearls as a safe alternative.
+Add some made-up jelly baff to a zip-lock bag along with the water beads, then seal it tightly.

-They can move the beads around, sort them by colour, or even smash them through the bag with a toy hammer.
-It’s messy play without the mess on your carpet.
+Children can squish and squeeze the beads, move them around, sort them by colour, or even smash them through the bag with a toy hammer.
+This mess-free sensory play activity is perfect for toddlers and preschoolers, helping them build fine motor skills, develop hand strength, and explore textures all without any mess on your carpet.

 Water Beads and Jelly Baff: Sensory Squish and Smash

-Oobleck is a classic sensory play activity—and it’s easy to contain.
-Mix cornflour with coloured water (we used purple with a splash of paint), then add in some glitter or little stars for a space theme.
-Pop it all into a zip-lock bag, seal it tight, and let the fun begin.
-Your child can hunt for stars hidden in the thick goo, squish and squeeze the mixture, and strengthen their hand muscles at the same time.
-Bonus: it looks like a galaxy in a bag.
+Oobleck is a classic sensory play activity and it is easy to contain.
+Mix cornflour with coloured water (we used purple with a splash of paint), then add glitter or small star shapes for a fun space theme.
+Put it all into a zip-lock bag, seal it tightly, and let the fun begin.

 Our Final Thoughts